Gh0stD14l3r/Wordpress-listMethods-DOS/README.md

 [Effectiveness]
 ```
-To effectively take out a target 500 - 1000 threads work.
-This has been tested against a target
+To effectively take out a target 500 threads work However!
+1 thread is enough to cause a bottleneck
+and slow it right down.
+This has been tested against a target server with the script running
-server with the script running through proxychains in 2 terminals.
-For a long term solution the
+through proxychains in 2 terminals.
+For a long term solution the script could be modified
-script could be modified to open itself over and over refreshing the settings and connections.
+to open itself over and over refreshing the settings and connections.
 ```